-Kirkland technology company Donuts bought by private equity firm
+Kirkland tech company Donuts bought by private-equity firm

 - In labor-friendly Seattle, unions push for new territory

-Abry’s other investments span a broad range of technology, health care and insurance companies.
+Abry’s other investments span a broad range of technology, health-care and insurance companies.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.